rmrmg/networkExpansion/README.md

 ## Note about reaction database

 Reaction database should be provided as text file where each reaction is in new line.
-Reaction is store as json string with following keys:
+Reaction is stored as json string with following keys:
 * idx - reaction unique name/identificator.
 * rxSmarts - reaction SMARTS
 * incompatGroups - list of functional groups, in SMARTS format, which are not allowed in substrates